Discover the Elegance of Japanese Camellias

 Do Japanese Camellias Spread?
 Are Japanese Camellias Invasive?

 Camellia roots are non-aggressive, yet they are rather complex.
-They tend to form a fibrous and intricate network underneath the tree, rather than invading the surrounding soil or structures.
+They tend to form an intricate network underneath the tree, rather than invading the surrounding soil or structures.

 Common name: Japanese Camellia, Peony Camellia, Tsubaki